ON THIS PAGE

 Temperature thresholds, in degrees Celsius, for the fans to operate at normal and at high speed.

 Normal—The temperature threshold at which the fans operate at normal speed and when all the fans are present and functioning normally.

 High—The temperature threshold at which the fans operate at high speed or when a fan has failed or is missing.

-Note: An alarm is not triggered until the temperature exceeds the threshold settings for a yellow alarm or a red alarm.
+Note: An alarm is not triggered until the temperature exceeds the threshold settings for a yellow or amber alarm or a red alarm.

-Temperature threshold, in degrees Celsius, that trigger a yellow alarm.
+Temperature threshold, in degrees Celsius, that trigger a yellow or amber alarm.

-Normal—The temperature threshold that must be exceeded on the component to trigger a yellow alarm when the fans are running at full speed.
+Normal—The temperature threshold that must be exceeded on the component to trigger a yellow or amber alarm when the fans are running at full speed.

-Bad fan—The temperature threshold that must be exceeded on the component to trigger a yellow alarm when one or more fans have failed or are missing.
+Bad fan—The temperature threshold that must be exceeded on the component to trigger a yellow or amber alarm when one or more fans have failed or are missing.